-Experts modelled tougher coronavirus restrictions being in place until March 28
+New Covid curbs ‘could be in place until March’, advisory group modelling reveals

 The work was completed before the latest data suggesting the Omicron variant may produce less severe illness than the Delta strain of coronavirus.

-Minutes from a meeting of the Scientific Advisory Group for Emergencies on December 23 noted “the peak in (hospital) admissions is highly uncertain but, even with a reduction in severity, may be comparable to or higher than previous peaks in the absence of significant behaviour change or further interventions”.
+Minutes from a meeting of the Scientific Advisory Group for Emergencies (Sage) on 23 December noted “the peak in (hospital) admissions is highly uncertain but, even with a reduction in severity, may be comparable to or higher than previous peaks in the absence of significant behaviour change or further interventions”.

 The minutes said “the earlier interventions happen, and the more stringent they are, the more likely they are to be effective”.

-Any move to return to the kind of lockdown restrictions in Step 2 would be likely to meet with fierce resistance from Tory backbenchers.
+Any move by Boris Johnson to return to the kind of lockdown restrictions in Step 2 this winter would be likely to meet with fierce resistance from Tory backbenchers.

-The Prime Minister suffered a revolt by around 100 MPs just to get England’s current Plan B measures approved.
+The prime minister suffered a revolt by around 100 MPs just to get England’s current Plan B measures approved.

 The risk of another rebellion could encourage him to rely on guidance to reduce socialising rather than new laws, if ministers believe extra measures are required.